mitchhit234/meleeWebProject/README.md

 ## To Do
 * Some character data is still missing, need to find a way to extract that info

+* Some character data may be inaccurate, need to do cross-checking (ICs has already been brought up)

-* Throw data is inaccurate, throw's total frames are based on the weight of the character they are throwing, a note needs to made of that
+* Throw data is inaccurate, throw's total frames are based on the weight of the character they are throwing, a note needs to made of [that](https://smashboards.com/threads/detailed-throws-techs-and-getups-frame-data.206469/)

+* Add Dr. Mario/Mario? up b cancel stats [here](https://smashboards.com/threads/up-b-cancel-frame-and-hitbox-data-complete-with-gifs-and-now-oos-data.378468/)

 * Add character stats such as dash duration, rankings for misc info (if you have any suggestions feel free to direct message me on [Twitter](https://twitter.com/SandTFGC))